rapontual/challenge-checkout/README.md

 This is a challenge test for Checkout.com

 ## About this Challenge
-This challenge was developed using Microsoft .Net Core and the follow features
+This challenge was developed using:

+- Microsoft .Net Core;
 - SQL Server 2017 database;
 - Entity Framework 6;
 - Database encryption;
 - Console logging;
 - Mocked IBankApprovalService;
-- Swagger to ease testing/debuggin;
+- Swagger to ease testing/debugging;
 - Monitorization with Prometheus and Grafana;

 ![Basic layers diagram](https://github.com/rapontual/CheckoutChallenge/blob/master/diagram.png)